ONE DAY IN TAKAYAMA, JAPAN

 Memorial to the Murdered Jews of Europe

-Memorial to the Murdered Jews of Europe (Holocaust Memorial) (Cora-Berliner-Straße 1, 10117 Berlin) is a memorial that was designed by the New Yorker Peter Eisenman, and remembers the six million Jews murdered during the Third Reich (1933 to 1945).
+Memorial to the Murdered Jews of Europe (Holocaust Memorial) is a memorial that remembers the six million Jews murdered during the Third Reich.
 It is managed by the Stiftung Denkmal der ermordeten Juden Europas (Foundation Memorial of the Murdered Jews of Europe).

 The Field of Stelae from above, October 2020.
 Photo by Marko Priske, © Stiftung Denkmal.